 I'm originally from New Orleans, which means I learned that hard work should be in service of hard play and not work for its own sake.
 I've tried to bring a sense of play to every job I've ever had.
 With a journalism degree from Marquette University and a serious case of Woodward-Bernstein envy, I started as a reporter with the Associated Press.
 I learned to write quickly and concisely.
 A move to D.C. flipped me from hack to flack and I headed up p.r. departments at The Humane Society of the United States, The American Society for Training and Development, The American Psychological Association, and The American Diabetes Association.
 After a stint at Vanguard Communications, where I oversaw a federal contract on children's mental health, I moved to Charleston, SC, to write, to eat, to reflect...and to find the next adventure.

-I'm also the secretary of the Charleston chapter of Les Dames d'Escoffier, so my interest in food and beverage is more than casual!
+I'm also the vice president of the Charleston chapter of Les Dames d'Escoffier, so my interest in food and beverage is more than casual!
 But, with a start in New Orleans and a family that counts its memories by meals, what choice do I have?